Cinnamon Bread is a tender, sweet quick bread with a moist texture, a thick cinnamon-sugar swirl, and a crunchy topping—it’s hard to resist!

 Instructions

-• BREAD CONT.: In a separate large bowl, combine all of the wet ingredients.
-Briskly whisk (with a whisk; don't use a hand/stand mixer) until well combined and completely smooth.
+• In a separate large bowl, combine all the wet ingredients.
+Briskly whisk (with a whisk; don’t use a hand/stand mixer) until well combined and completely smooth.
 Once smooth, pour wet into dry and gently mix with a wooden spoon, scraping the sides with a spatula as needed until completely integrated and no white streaks remain.
-Once you've got a nice smooth batter, stop mixing.
+Once you’ve got a nice smooth batter, stop mixing.

-• ASSEMBLE: Spread half of the bread batter into prepared pan pressing batter to the very edges of the pan.
+• Spread half the bread batter into prepared pan, pressing batter to the very edges of the pan.
 Add cinnamon-swirl mixture in an even layer on top.
 Spread remaining half of bread batter on top and smooth the top with a spatula or the back of a spoon into an even layer that touches the edge of the pan (this will take some gentle coaxing to not pull up the cinnamon sugar layer).
-Sprinkle topping ingredients evenly on top (don't press into bread).
+Sprinkle topping ingredients evenly on top (don’t press into bread).

 Video